personalrobotics/dart_tourist/README.md

 print(visitor.toJSON(pretty = True))
 ```

-Will produce serialize the skeleton into a plain python structure, which can
+The above visitor will serialize the skeleton into a plain python structure, which can
 then be converted to JSON:
 ```
 {